alexcrea/CustomAnvil/README.md

 # Custom Anvil

 **Custom Anvil** is a plugin that allows server administrators to customize every aspect of the anvil's mechanics.
-It is expected to work on 1.18 to 26.1.2 minecraft servers running spigot or paper.
-(the plugin support of 1.16.5 to 1.17.1 is experimental and may encounter issues)

 ### Download Locations: